 5. Stay connected

-Leverage subscribers’ interest towards your and social channels so they stay up to date across touchpoints, and you can boost SoMe traffic.
-Take the opportunity to collect consent for communicating to recipients across other channels, such as SMS.
-Make your welcome emails interactive and give users the opportunity to reply and provide feedback, making it clear where they can reach you.
+Leverage subscribers’ interest towards your social channels so they stay up-to-date across touchpoints, and you can boost SoMe traffic.
+Take the opportunity to collect consent for communicating with recipients across other channels, such as SMS.
+Make your welcome emails interactive and allow users to reply and provide feedback, making it clear where they can reach you.

 A relationship is reciprocal, and the better in touch you are with your subscribers, the better you know how to communicate with them going forward.